CatHead132/CatHead132.github.io/howtogetbookmarks.md

 # How to use bookmarks for dumb ppl
+- YOU NEED ACCESS TO THE BOOKMARK BAR
 - You need google
 - You need to have the bookmark bar enabled![image](https://github.com/user-attachments/assets/0ed85ad0-0079-4e47-8989-917fbcaef2d0)